Savvythelegend/PGDocs/docs/monitoring.md

 A `PodMonitor` that correctly points to the Cluster can be automatically created by the operator by setting `.spec.monitoring.enablePodMonitor` to `true` in the Cluster resource itself (default: `false`).

-!!!
-Important
+:::important
-    Any change to the `PodMonitor` created automatically will be overridden by the Operator at the next reconciliation cycle, in case you need to customize it, you can do so as described below.
+Any change to the `PodMonitor` created automatically will be overridden by the Operator at the next reconciliation
+    cycle, in case you need to customize it, you can do so as described below.

 To deploy a `PodMonitor` for a specific Cluster manually, define it as follows and adjust as needed: